 Application for Grant from the Foundation

-Persons may apply at any time for a Foundation grant, but are encouraged to do so as far in advance of the time the grant is needed as possible.
+Persons may apply at any time for a JJCF grant, but are encouraged to do so as far in advance of the time the grant is needed as possible.
 There are no pre-conditions to submitting an application, but grants will not be made until all conditions of the community service employment, association or project are in place.
-The Foundation will act on each application, and advise the applicant of the Foundation’s decision, as promptly as possible.
+The foundation will act on each application, and advise the applicant of the foundation’s decision, as promptly as possible.
 The completed application should be emailed to Eugene D. Cohen at firstname.lastname@example.org.
 There are no upper or lower limits on the grants, but the higher the requested amount, the more it is hoped that the grantee will be obtaining a share of the project’s costs from an additional source.
-The application may be in any form, but should include at least the following information:
+The application may be in any form, but must address at least the following information:

 - How you heard of JJCF

-- Anyone receiving a grant will be required to submit various reports, including reports suitable for posting on the website either in document-form or web-form.
-As a result, the applicant should try to assure JJCF that he or she is prepared and able to provide articulate and insightful reports.
-In addition, the applicant should state a willingness to keep JJCF apprised of what he or she is doing after the grant project is complete with yearly updates.
+Report Submissions: Anyone receiving a grant will be required to submit various reports, including reports suitable for posting on the website.
+(See Grantees/Detail page, for report examples.)
+As a result, the applicant should assure JJCF that he or she is prepared and able to provide articulate and insightful reports.
+In addition, the applicant should state a willingness to keep JJCF apprised of what he or she is doing after the grant project is complete with brief yearly updates.